gustygreen/Software-Deployment/README.md

 <img src="https://github.com/user-attachments/assets/c4a684a8-4a25-4518-b8b0-0e44f3445182" height="50%" width="50%"/>
 </p>
 <p>
-Firefox will now be in the Software Installation Policy
+Firefox will now be in the Software Installation Policy.
 </p>

 <p>